 When you’ve received your hot, delicious pizza, you’re happy, but your happiness started long before you get it.
 It started with the first step when you saw different pizza’s core images.
 Those pictures helped you to imagine better the outcome and each next step brought you closer to that incredible taste in your mouth.

 An app with the projected world of pizza inside helped you to enjoy life, far before you received the wished good.
 Ten years ago it was impossible.
 We all had silly phones that helped us to make a phone call, receive SMS, and play a snake if we were lucky enough to have the right phone.

 Now, we can see.

+What makes a great interactive application, you ask?
 No doubt, the real world is awesome.
 The projected one is not a competitor, not at all.
 It is just a simplified version of a viable process, packed and tailored with art for your convenience.

 Art here is the key element.
 Because a projection is just how we see it, how we feel it.
 The artist who finds the best pattern fitting into the minds of the masses gets famous.
 Some people require something original, others prefer custom patterns.
 Therefore it is a vast ocean of opportunities for artists limited only by individual imagination.

 In our lovely pizza app example, there are billions of various designs including drawn pizzas, photos, 3D art, text descriptions – the options and forms are endless.